 Most deal marketplaces also work with affiliates so you will likely come across sites that offer deals spanning more than one marketplace.
 This further helps the marketplaces extend each across the Internet.

-In fact, if you’re interested, you yourself can start-up an affiliate site and leverage on the deals offered by these marketplaces.
+In fact, if you’re interested, you yourself can start-up a website and leverage on the deals offered by these marketplaces.

 Conclusion: Are Deal Marketplaces Useful?